MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-line.md

 The name cannot include "LINE" or some similar string.
 Fill out the required fields and confirm your channel settings.

+> [!IMPORTANT]
+> When you want to test the LINE channel, you need to select "Developer" Plan.
+If you select the "FREE" plan, the bot cannot push a message to the LINE account until changing the another plan.

 ![LINE screenshot channel settings](./media/channels/LINE-screenshot-4.png)

 ## Get necessary values from your channel settings